lapplislazuli/Lapplislazuli/README.md

 Welcome to my Github Profile.

 I was a bit bored lately, so I added this readme.
-If that sounds weird - well, its weirder that you read it.
+If that sounds weird - well, it's weirder that you read it.
 So that's that.

 I am currently doing my PhD at the [TU Delft](https://www.tudelft.nl/) in the [Software Engineering Research Group (SERG)](https://se.ewi.tudelft.nl/) where I work in the [CISELab](https://www.ciselab.nl/).
 My research track is labelled _"AI Testing and Testing AI"_ - So I do twice the AI and twice the Testing that other researchers do.